koalazak/dorita980/README.md

 <a name="update"></a>
 #### `update` event

-Emitted every time the Robot publish a new message to the mqtt bus.
+Emitted every time the Robot publishes a new message to the mqtt bus.

 `function (data) {}`